XxCHANDLERxX/notes/sci206/README.md

 going away from the speaker.
 "You can make sound with speakers." :O

-Demo: White noise on two desktop speakers.
+*Demo:*: White noise on two desktop speakers.
 They are loud when in phase.
 But if you aim them at each other and make one the opposite phase, it catches the sound and mutes the noise.

-Demo: Crank-powered record player from a cabinet.
+*Demo:*: Crank-powered record player from a cabinet.
 The record needle wiggles back and forth in the grooves.
 When the needle skips it's hopping between grooves.
 Stereo records have side-to-side AND up-and-down movement.